gaurav-076/Hand-Gesture-Recognition/README.md

 3.Prediction
 Run code one after another

-   In Creation of dataset: Create two folder for train and test
+   In Creation of dataset: Create two folder for train and test dataset.